codgician/seelies/slides/nix-intro/slides.md

 ::: { .notes }

-* Package management is especially critical to UNIX systems because they traditionally insist placing packages in global namespaces, following [Filesystem Hierarchy Standard](https://en.wikipedia.org/wiki/Filesystem_Hierarchy_Standard).
+* Package management is especially critical to UNIX systems because they traditionally insist placing packages in global namespaces.

 :::